MannuMbungu/Smart-Fertilizer-Recommendation/README.md

-This repo contains all the Backend services that support the Smart Fertilizer Recommendation Management AI.
+This repository contains all the Backend services that support the Smart Fertilizer Recommendation Management AI.

 It contains the following things :